-Africa Data Centres pens fibre deal with Egypt’s Benya Cables
+Africa Data Centres deals with Egypt’s Benya Cables

 Africa Data Centres, the pan-African network of interconnected, carrier-and cloud-neutral datacentres, has entered into a supply agreement with Egypt’s Benya Cables to source fibre optic technology infrastructure across seven countries on the continent.